 5. Dry your clothes outside (when possible)

 When it comes to laundry, it’s always best to dry them outside but even more so when it comes to all-white clothing.
 Skip the dryer and go straight for the washing line in the sun.
 The sun will act as a natural bleaching agent.
+The Minky Retractable Washing Line is a good choice.

 6. Put on a detergent-free load